tmmurtola/motor_unit_force_matching/README.md

 This package contains MATLAB code that generates motor unit (MU) pools and uses them to perform force matching tasks used in

-Murtola & Richards (2024) Matching dynamically varying forces with multi-motor-unit muscle models: A simulation study [submitted].
+Murtola & Richards (2024) Matching dynamically varying forces with multi-motor-unit muscle models: A simulation study.
+BioRxiv. https://doi.org/10.1101/2024.02.13.580042

 # Preliminaries